AtRiskMedia/tractstack-docs/src/content/docs/index.md

         target: _blank
 ---

-:::note[First visit?]
+:::note[Hello world]
-You can use Tract Stack to build dynamic content-driven websites.
+You can use Tract Stack to build interactive and engaging websites.
+No technical experience required.
 [Learn more](/concepts/tractstack/)
 :::

 :::tip[Next chapter in digital analytics]
-Tract Stack is made with love from [At Risk Media](https://atriskmedia.com?utm_source=docs&utm_medium=www&utm_campaign=starlight).
-We are forging a web beyond WordPress!
+Tract Stack is made by [At Risk Media](https://atriskmedia.com?utm_source=docs&utm_medium=www&utm_campaign=starlight).
 :::